 I believe there are two broad categories of learners.
-About 80% of children do not question and learn whatever the teacher teaches.
+About 80% of children do not question and learn whatever the teacher teaches or somehow figure out how to read using patterns and analogies.
 About 20% of kids are those that are logical thinkers who question everything they learn.
 When what they are taught does not make sense or does not agree with what has been learned earlier they shut down or disengage from learning to read.

 Children come to primary one with what they have learned from kindergarten and from parents, siblings and friends and from videos, Televisions etc.

 Children use what they already know to support the buildup of new information.
 They effectively learn and retain information by making connections between a prior knowledge and new information.

 The best-known theory to explain the transfer of learning is suggested by Thorndike in the 'Theory of identical elements.'
 This theory implies that transfer of learning would take place only if two activities contained similar or common elements.

 From my own experience of having taught more than 50 children since 2004 I can confirm Thorndike’s theory to be accurate for all my students.
 However, why does it not affect the other 80% of kids who go to the same class as the children I have been teaching?
 I believe they learn using patterns and analogies.
 This is something for scientists to figure out.